Barasana: Social structure

 The Tukunoan descent groups are subdivided into ranked and named sibs.
-The dominant feature of their social organization is language group exogamy, which requires that one must always marry a spouse speaking a language different from one’s own.
+The dominant feature of their social organization is language group exogamy, which requires that one must always marry a spouse speaking a language different from one's own.
 Among the Barasana themselves, exceptions however do exist to the principle of linguistic exogamy, since they intermarry with Taiwanos whose language is regarded as almost identical to their own.
-This means that one’s father’s language determines one’s inclusion or exclusion in Barasana identity, which accounts for the custom of virilocality.
+This means that one's father's language determines one's inclusion or exclusion in Barasana identity, which accounts for the custom of virilocality.
 Women marrying out, though speaking Barasana as their native tongue, are therefore excluded from Barasana identity.
 Concern for exogamy is obsessive and is considered by Reichel-Dolmstoff to be the most important social rule of all.

 The Vaupés social system may be divided in four units in ascending hierarchy, namely (a) the local descent group, (2) the sib, (3) the language-aggregate, and finally (4) the phratry.
-Kinship is based on a ‘a Dravidian’ type sib system, with bilateral cross-cousin marriage between people from hierarchically order patrilineal sibs.
+Kinship is based on a 'Dravidian' type sib system, with bilateral cross-cousin marriage between people from hierarchically order patrilineal sibs.